open-tale/open-tale.github.io/_docs/05-skills.md

 * If the SP is higher than the target's Toughness, the target gets marked with a Wounded mark of level SP.

-* A character with a Wounded mark has all healing effects cut by half.
-If the amout that would be healed is odd, add 1 to it before dividing by 2.
+* A character with a Wounded mark has all healing effects cut by half (rounded down).

 * The Wounded mark wears off in the end of the combat.